boris-chu/go-openzl/README.md

 Your input helps us prioritize development!

+## Pure Go Migration

+We're planning a **pure Go implementation** to eliminate CGO dependency!
+This is a massive undertaking (18-month timeline) that will:
+- Remove CGO requirement for easier cross-compilation
+- Provide full control over optimizations
+- Potentially achieve better performance than C
+- Build on Klaus Post's Go compression expertise

+See [docs/PURE_GO_MIGRATION_PLAN.md](docs/PURE_GO_MIGRATION_PLAN.md) for the complete 7-phase roadmap.

+**Timeline**: 18 months | **Phases**: 0-7 | **Strategy**: Dual implementation (CGO + Pure Go)

+Interested in contributing?
+This is an ambitious project and we'd love your help!

 ## License

 This project is licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details.